 The actual start of the Oesterdam sand nourishment project (project: Veiligheidsbuffer Oesterdam) was the signing of the cooperation agreement on 14 April 2011.
 In 2012 the Oesterdam revetment was reinforced by Rijkswaterstaat over a length of 4.65 km of the southern part of the Oesterdam.
-Early 2011 Rijkswaterstaat together with Wageningen Marine Research and the HZ University of Applied Sciences started a measurement campaign to monitor the T0-situation.
+Early 2011 Rijkswaterstaat together with Wageningen Marine Research and the HZ University of Applied Sciences started a measurement campaign to monitor the situation prior to the nourishment.
 Research regarding the quality of sand at the borrow areas, the investigation of explosives and bird counting has been realised by private companies.
 The public participation discussion was organized by the project team.
 The final design of the sand nourishment in front of the Oesterdam was selected after different design sessions with stakeholders.

 The technical conditions for the project were given in the tender specifications.
 After the closure, four entries were registered.
 On April 5, 2013 the tender committee selected dredging firm Van Oord to execute the work.
-The possible increase in turbidity around the sand winning sites was a big issue in the discussion with the representatives of the oyster and mussel fishery.
-To prevent a turbidity cloud from the borrow areas the sand winning was restricted to certain tidal phases, and monitoring stations for turbidity were installed during the work.
+The possible increase in turbidity around the sand mining sites was a big issue in the discussion with the representatives of the oyster and mussel fishery.
+To prevent a turbidity cloud from the borrow areas the sand mining was restricted to certain tidal phases, when the tidal flow was not directed tot the mussel farm plots, also monitoring stations for turbidity were installed during the work.

 In the second half of August 2013 the contractor installed pressure pipe lines and a trailing suction hopper of Van Oord, started in week 38.
 The vessel has transported about 440.000 m3 (hopper volume) of sand in five weeks from the borrow areas Wemeldinge and Lodijksche Gat (Figure 1-1).
 Additionally to the sand nourishment four artificial oyster reefs were also placed at the tidal flat, see Figure 1-1.
 Their functions were to stabilize the sand in the tidal flat (Reef A and B) and to reduce the wave energy on the main sand nourishment (Reef C and D).
 The Approximate dimensions of the reefs are 255 m by 7.8 m for reef A, 91 m by 7.5 m for reef B, 101 m by 7.5 m for reef C and 93 m by 7.7 m for reef D (Figure 1-1).
+All reef have a height of 0.5 m.

 After the work was finished the dyke foot nourishment (Figure 1-1) became a source for aeolian transport, caused by the relative height (see the profile of 18-2-2014, Figure 2-1).
 Sand was transported over the dam hindering the road traffic.
-This stopped after the top layer of the dyke foot nourishment was moved towards the flat by a bulldoze so the sand had less time to dry-up, caused by the lower elevation.
+This stopped after the top layer of the dyke foot nourishment was moved towards the flat by a bulldozer so the sand had less time to dry-up, caused by the lower elevation.
 This resulted in a lower, but wider dyke foot nourishment (Figure 2-1).
 The work started at the end of March 2014.
 The difference between the situation before and after the measure can be seen in the height maps below (left) and profiles (right).